Sparsity regret bounds for individual sequences in online linear regression: Introduction

 in expectation or with high probability, for some constant $C \geq 1$.
-Thus, sparsity oracle inequalities are risk bounds involving a trade-off between the risk $R(\bu \cdot \bphi)$ and the number of non-zero coordinates $\norm[\bu]_0$ of any linear combination $\bu \in \R^d$.
-In particular, they indicate that $\hat{f}_T$ has a small risk under a sparsity scenario, \ie, if $f$ is well approximated by a sparse linear combination $\bu^*$ of the base regressors $\phi_j$, $1 \leq j \leq d$.
+Thus, sparsity oracle inequalities are risk bounds involving a trade-off between the risk $R(\bu \cdot \bphi)$ and the number of non-zero coordinates $\norm[\bu]_0$ of any comparison vector $\bu \in \R^d$.
+In particular, they indicate that $\hat{f}_T$ has a small risk under a sparsity scenario, that is, if $f$ is well approximated by a sparse linear combination $\bu^* \cdot \bphi$ of the base forecasters $\phi_j$, $1 \leq j \leq d$.